Definition of ADHD/ADD

 Our clinic is able to offer this revolutionary new treatment which is medication-free and non-invasive.
 Through a special device placed on a patient’s head, eTNS uses gentle electrical signals to stimulate parts of the brain’s trigeminal nerve, treating ADHD through stimulation.

-An initial 1 hour assessment followed by a 30 minute follow up, during which a diagnosis can be made/clarified and any required medication can be prescribed.
+An initial 1 hour assessment followed by a follow up appointment, during which a diagnosis can be made/clarified and any required medication can be prescribed.

 Drug-free / non-invasive therapy using eTNS (external trigeminal nerve stimulation) will also be discussed if appropriate.